-Better working environment and higher output with automated packaging
+Better working environment and higher output with automated packing of corrugated trays for bread

-Employees at Liba Bröd had to fold their boxes every day.
-And as the business grew, so did the number of boxes.
+Employees at Liba Bröd had to fold their trays for bread every day.
+And as the business grew, so did the number of trays.

 Liba Bröd's impressive growth created stress and obstruction in an area outside of their expertise: Packaging